codecrafters-io/build-your-own-kafka/stage_descriptions/base-02-nv3.md

 00 00 00 02  // message_size: 2
 ```

-For this stage, the tester will only assert that your `message_size` field is 4 bytes long, and it won't check the value.
-You'll implement correct `message_size` values in a later stage.
+For this stage, you only need to ensure that your `message_size` field is 4 bytes long.
+You'll implement the correct `message_size` values in a later stage.

 ### Response Header v0